learn-co-curriculum/instant-datascience/README.md

 # Instant Data Science

 When starting any course, you likely look at the syllabus to see what's covered and answer can you do it.
-In this lesson, we'll hope to give you a sense of how with just a little bit of knowledge you can make some real progress in using programs to answer questions with data.
+In this lesson, we'll hope to give you a sense of how, with just a little bit of knowledge, you can make some real progress in using programs to answer questions with data.

-To do so, we'll have lessons and labs on the following topics:
+To do so, we will be introducing the following topics:
 * Data types: working with text and data
 * Variables: storing data
 * Lists: working with data in an ordered collection